chef/supermarket/README.md

     ```

     {{< note >}}
-    Ignore if the above 2 commands displays error: extenstion already exists.
+    Ignore if the above 2 commands displays error: extension already exists.
     {{< /note >}}

 1. Start the server: